Belgian Monastery Will Brew Beer Again, After A 220-Year Pause

 "We've spent hours leafing through the books," Karel said, "and have discovered ingredient lists for beers brewed in previous centuries, the hops used, the types of barrels and bottles, and even a list of the actual beers produced centuries ago."

-The abbey is located in Grimbergen, a town about eight miles north of Brussels.
-The abbey has been destroyed several times since it was founded — most recently in 1798, when French soldiers destroyed the abbey and its brewery during a violent clampdown on the Catholic Church.
+The abbey is located in Grimbergen, a town about 8 miles north of Brussels.
+The abbey has been destroyed several times since it was founded — most recently in 1798, when French soldiers destroyed it and its brewery during a violent clampdown on the Roman Catholic Church.
 (The area had recently been annexed by France.)

-That 1798 attack was devastating — but before its library was destroyed, the abbey's quick-thinking fathers knocked a hole in a wall and ferried several hundred books to safety.
+That 1798 attack was devastating — but before its library was destroyed, the abbey's quick-thinking monks knocked a hole in a wall and ferried several hundred books to safety.

 Despite the abbey's repeated destruction, it has always been rebuilt.

 For centuries, Grimbergen Abbey has been associated with the symbol of a phoenix.
-Its fathers adopted the mythical animal as part of their coat of arms in 1629, after rebuilding the abbey following religious wars.
+Its monks adopted the mythical animal as part of their coat of arms in 1629, after rebuilding the abbey following religious wars.
 The phoenix also reflects the abbey's Latin motto: ardet nec consumitur — "burned but not destroyed."

 The new brewery will sit inside the abbey's walls, and it will include a bar and restaurant for visitors.
-It's slated to open in 2020, with Karel and five or six other workers producing relatively small batches of beer.
+It is slated to open in 2020, with Karel and five or six other workers producing relatively small batches of beer.

 As for what the new beer will be like, it will use the same Belgian yeast Carlsberg currently uses to elicit rich, spicy notes in its Grimbergen brews.
 The abbey-produced beer will also undergo multiple fermentations and barrel aging to deepen its flavors.
 And the brewers will try to use local hops and some of the same approaches found in the abbey's library.